It has been nearly 60 years since I first heard this wonderful old song.

 She said that way I wouldn't forget her.
 We danced all five dances to her favorite song.....Baby's Gone.

-Listen to the video, with only a 45rpm record playing but I think you will be pleasantly surprised by what you hear.
+Listen to the video with my original 45rpm record playing but I think you will be pleasantly surprised by what you hear.

 Then please continue reading below the video and see how my story ends.